Haredi Judaism: Neighborhoods

 During the week-long Rio Carnival in Rio de Janeiro, many of the city's 7,000 Orthodox Jews feel compelled to leave the town, due to the immodest exposure of participants.
 In 2001, Haredi campaigners in Jerusalem succeeded in persuading the Egged bus company to get all their advertisements approved by a special committee.
 By 2011, Egged had gradually removed all bus adverts that featured women, in response to their continuous defacement.
 A court order that stated such action was discriminatory led to Egged's decision not to feature people at all (neither male nor female).
 Depictions of certain other creatures, such as space aliens, were also banned, in order not to offend Haredi sensibilities.
 Haredi Jews also campaign against other types of advertising that promote activities they deem offensive or inappropriate.

-To honor the Shabbat, most state-run buses in Israel do not run on Saturdays.
+Due to halakha, i.e., activities that Orthodox Jews believe are prohibited on Shabbat, most state-run buses in Israel do not run on Saturdays, regardless of whether riders are Orthodox, or even whether they are Jewish.
 In a similar vein, Haredi Jews in Israel have demanded that the roads in their neighborhoods be closed on Saturdays, vehicular traffic being viewed as an "intolerable provocation" upon their religious lifestyle (see Driving on Shabbat in Jewish law).
 In most cases, the authorities granted permission after Haredi petitioning and demonstrations, some of them including fierce clashes between Haredi Jews and secular counter-demonstrators, and violence against police and motorists.